jimmc414/promethean_patterns/docs/research/findings/phase_one.md

 #### **Phase 3: Building the Reference Toolkit (`libpromethean`)**

 A guide is good.
 A tool is better.
-We should build a tiny, lightweight library (e.g., a `bash` include script or a simple Python module) that makes these patterns easier to implement.
+Building a tiny, lightweight library (e.g., a `bash` include script or a simple Python module) would make these patterns easier to implement.

-**Our Third Task:** Start building helper functions for the most common operations.
+**Third Task:** Start building helper functions for the most common operations.

 *   `claude_call(prompt, state_json)`: A function that wraps the `claude -p` call, including JSON validation and retries.
 *   `extract_state(response_json)`: A reliable way to get the `updated_state` object.
 *   `execute_effects(effects_array)`: A safe executor for the "$effects" pattern.
 *   A set of template `state.json` files for common patterns.

-This toolkit would serve as the official code for the "Reference Implementation" section of each pattern in our guide.
+This toolkit would serve as the official code for the "Reference Implementation" section of each pattern in the guide.

 #### **Phase 4: Establishing a Living Document & Community**

 This project should live on a platform like GitHub.

-**Our Fourth Task:** Structure a repository for the `promethean_patterns` guide.
+**Fourth Task:** Structure a repository for the `promethean_patterns` guide.

 *   **`README.md`:** The project mission statement.
-*   **`/philosophy`:** A folder for our foundational principles.
+*   **`/philosophy`:** A folder for foundational principles.
 *   **`/patterns`:** A folder where each pattern gets its own markdown file (`recursive_inquisitor.md`).
 *   **`/lib`:** The reference implementation toolkit.
 *   **`/examples`:** Working examples for each pattern.
 *   **`CONTRIBUTING.md`:** This is crucial.
-We should define a process for others to propose new patterns, providing a template and criteria for acceptance.
-This allows the guide to grow beyond our initial collaboration.
+Defining a process for others to propose new patterns, providing a template and criteria for acceptance, allows the guide to grow beyond the initial work.

 ---